rjaychen/rjaychen.github.io/_posts/2024-05-18-building-a-toon-shader-in-unity.md

 $$ specular = C \times K_{s} \times (N \cdot H)^{smoothness}$$

-where $C$ is the light color, $N$ is the unit normal vector, and $H$ is the unit halfway vector between the view direction and the light direction.
+where $C$ is the light color, $N$ is the unit normal vector, $H$ is the unit halfway vector between the view direction and the light direction, and $smoothness$ defines how shiny a surface is.
 Note that we also clamp the term $N \cdot H$ here.

 ![Specular Lighting Example](/assets/img/shader_blog/specular.png)
+> The lighting might be hard to see here, but it usually appears as the bright white dots or lines that are directed towards the light source.
+Once we begin clamping intensity values in the toonifying part, they should be easier to see.

 Now that we have some basic lighting down, let's get to the fun part: toonifying!